oceanprotocol/ocean-node/README.md

 Where FEE_TOKENS is a map (chainID => Token address) and FEE_AMOUNT is the fees amount (unit of fee token).
 The 'unit' parameter is not used at the moment, but allows to specify an specific unit of size (MB, KB, GB, etc).
 Default is MB.

+### 6. Run the node

 Then start the node:

 ```bash
 npm run start
 ```

-Now, you should see the nodes discovery/connecting/disconnecting
+To run a second node, open a new terminal and follow these steps again.
+Now with the two nodes running, you should see the two nodes discovery/connecting/disconnecting with each other.

 Load postman collection from docs and play